Hurry, book your ticket to see Jonesy live this Thursday 2 May 2019 as he shares inspirational stories about the spirit of adventure.

 1. Follow the journey

 I didn’t set out to be an adventurer.
 It’s something I fell into by following what I was passionate about.
-The idea to cross the ditch, to kayak from Australia to New Zealand, was sparked during a trip in late high school to do the Duke of Edinburgh award.
-We paddled the length of the Murray River – 2,500 kilometres in 49 days.
+The idea to cross the ditch, to kayak from Australia to New Zealand, was sparked during a trip in late high school.
+We paddled the length of the Murray River – 2,560 kilometres in 49 days.
 Then I noticed on the map that the distance from Australia to New Zealand was about the same, so why couldn’t you kayak from one shore to the other?
-What was the difference between kayaking that far on a river verses the ocean?
+What was the difference between kayaking that far on a river versus the ocean?

 Justin 'Jonesy' Jones kayaking with James Castrission in 2007 on Lot 41.
 Image: Justin Jones.

 Which is probably the part I really enjoy aside from the adventure, thinking through and problem solving.
 I did science at university and that informs my thought process and risk mitigation.
 It also means that I like to get caught up in the details and go down these little rabbit holes, because I find it quite fascinating.

 The idea to ski to the South Pole came to us when we realised we were 4,000 kilometres from Antarctica as we crossed the ditch.
 If just turned south, could we reach the land of explorers?
 Scott and Mawson.
 It was such a different environment than the open sea.

 From the sea to more frozen climates.
 Image: Justin Jones.

 After that, sea and cold, I wanted to explore the bush and desert.
 I hope to eventually do another sea based adventure, but probably in something bigger than a kayak next time!
 Sailing in a boat would be good.

 I honestly don't believe you should let the lack of skills stop you from getting in the way of having a dream.